rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 	}
 ```

-When the test is run the configuration system will check the competition's type, it's container type (if any) and competition's assembly for the `CompetitionConfigFactoryAttribute`.
+When the test is run the configuration system will check the competition type, it's container type (if any) and competition's assembly for the `CompetitionConfigFactoryAttribute`.
 First found attribute wins.